During a nice early-spring day, I grabbed my camera and took a walk through Prague. Here's what I saw.

 Not too bad for one day, I think.

 So, you know.
-If you've ever thought about visiting Prague, all I can say is: "Do it, do it, do it."
+If you've ever thought about visiting Prague, all I can say is: "Do it!"

 If you liked these photos of Prague, you can check out my other posts about the city.